mdtanker/python_package_template/README.md

 5) Create environment, style check, test, and commit your changes.
     - follow the instructions in `CONTRIBUTING.md` starting at section `Setting up nox` and stopping before `Publish a new release`.
     - these steps should result in a merged PR with your code.
-6) Set up automated Zenodo releases
+6) Set up automated Zenodo releases (only for Public repositories)
     - if you haven't already, link your organization (or personal) GitHub account to [Zenodo](https://zenodo.org/) using `Linked accounts` under your Zenodo profile.
     - do to the `GitHub` menu on your Zenodo profile.
     - click the Sync button and then turn on the switch for your repository.